Zopiclone

 Drowsiness

 Zopiclone causes drowsiness but it can affect people in different ways.
 In some people, drowsiness can last 12 hours after taking the dose.
+Depending on when you last took Zopiclone, the effect can last into the following day.
 This can feel like a ‘hangover’ with symptoms including sleepiness, co-ordination problems, dizziness and falls.

 Avoid alcohol